 Mbodies Training Academy is an education provider specialising in Continued Professional Development (CPD) education for Physiotherapists, fitness focused medical professionals, Pilates Instructors and advanced fitness professionals.
 Mbodies have training and qualifications titled ‘Understanding Multiple Sclerosis for Exercise Professionals’, ‘Exercise for MS Specialist’, ‘Pilates for Multiple Sclerosis Specialist’, ‘Pilates for Neurological Conditions’, and ‘Exercises for Neurological Conditions’.
 The Mbodies website has a search for an instructor function to help you find a qualified professional near you.

-We will be following up soon with part two of this blog series about supported exercise options, if there are any options that we have missed, please do drop us a line or call 0800 783 0518.
+We have now published part two of this blog.
+If there are any options that we have missed, please do drop us a line or call 0800 783 0518.
 We always listen to people affected by MS and it will inform the work of Helpline in future.